PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 * Chives
 * Citrus
 * Garlic
 * Green tomatoes
 * Leeks
 * Onions
 * Rhubarb

 The same applies to potatoes for cats and dogs: cook potatoes before serving and never feed them green potatoes.
+Cats can have tiny pieces of ripe tomatoes.
+They should never eat green tomatoes or any other part of a tomato plant.

 ![Two cats checking out some catnip](https://ucarecdn.com/a551166a-8d4e-4091-a460-8c62ead9dcf1/Erinskitties.jpg)